Trump Impeachment Calls Rise After Syria Strikes Without Congressional Approval

 — ????NiKKi???? (@HeyNikki1) April 7, 2017

-In September 2013, Republicans hinted they would impeach President Obama if he engaged in Syria strikes without Congressional approval.
+In September of 2013, Republicans hinted they would impeach President Obama if he engaged in Syria strikes without Congressional approval.

-The Washington Times reported in September 2013 when Republican Rep. Duncan Hunter said the president should be impeached for Syria strikes without congressional approval.
+The Washington Times reported in September of 2013 when Republican Rep. Duncan Hunter said the president should be impeached for Syria strikes without congressional approval.

 “I think he’s breaking the law if he strikes without congressional approval.
 And if he proceeds without Congress providing that authority, it should be considered an impeachable offense.”